 If you are a sports fan these days, there is no reason not to know about the latest result or piece of hot gossip, and thanks to your mobile device you can have it all at your fingertips.
-However, when it comes to knowing the top sports apps to download, it is not quite so clear cut.
+However, when it comes to knowing the top sports apps to download, it is not quite so clear-cut.
 But that’s where MobilityArena comes in.
 Here we give you a guide to some of the best sports apps available.

 One of the most highly rated is ESPN’s app.
-It does exactly what you would expect from the sports TV giant, with the latest scores, news and a range of video highlights all available.
+It does exactly what you would expect from the sports TV giant, with the latest scores, news, and a range of video highlights all available.

-Sports covered include Football, Cricket, Formula 1, Tennis, Golf, NBA and the NFL, as well as some more niche sports like Darts and Snooker.
+Sports covered include Football, Cricket, Formula 1, Tennis, Golf, NBA, and the NFL, as well as some more niche sports like Darts and Snooker.
 It can also be tailored to your particular interests and has recently benefited from some updates (although all apps, like websites, tend to be a work in progress and forever evolving).
 It is not universally popular, but it is free and currently has a score of 4.2 out of 5 on Google Play (from over half a million reviews).

+If you’re not feeling the ESPN app, there are a few others worth trying that might suit you and potentially tick similar boxes.
+One of the other good apps has to be Bleacher Report.
 Bleacher Report has been owned by Turner, a part of Time Warner, since summer 2012, and actually has a higher score, 4.5, on Google Play than ESPN (although, admittedly, that score is the result of just under 120,000 reviews).

 Again, this app covers a variety of sports and has added some heavy-duty reporters since the Turner takeover, including Mike Freeman and Howard Beck from the New York Times.
 It also pulls together info from various social media platforms, like Twitter and Instagram, as well as from blogs.
 It is also another free one.